How much water is Orange currently using?

 Orange City Council acknowledges that in some circumstances, some businesses or residents can ask to be exempt from the current Water Restrictions.
 Residents and businesses who want to apply for an exemption from current water restrictions need to complete this form.
 You will be notified of the result once request has been considered.

-Dam storage levels
+Water supply storage levels

-Other water storages
+Individual water storages

 |Location||Date||Level below spillway mm||% of capacity|